 Emory's S&C Coach is Ben Reynolds, who joined the staff in the fall of 2013 originally as the graduate assistant Strength and Conditioning Coach.
 Prior to Emory, Reynolds was an intern/volunteer coach at the University of South Carolina, working with football, track and field, and men’s soccer from August 2012 to June 2013.

-He earned his bachelor’s degree in Exercise Science from James Madison in 2012 and will obtain his master’s degree from Georgia State University in the spring of 2016.
+He earned his bachelor’s degree in Exercise Science from James Madison in 2012 and obtained his master’s degree from Georgia State University in the spring of 2016.

 Ben is an USAW club coach and CSCCa certified.